 Outside the pattern fragment

-This encoding of evars is such that the programmer does not need to care much about them: no need to carry around an assignment/typing map like the Evar map, no need to declared new variables there, etc. The programmer can freely call Coq API passing an Elpi term containing holes.
+This encoding of evars is such that the programmer does not need to care much about them: no need to carry around an assignment/typing map like the Evar map, no need to declare new variables there, etc. The programmer can freely call Coq API passing an Elpi term containing holes.

 There is one limitation, though.
 The rest of this tutorial describes it and introduces a few APIs and options to deal with it.